Risk Management

 Uncertain outlook

-Description Impact Mitigation actions The Group's results are highly dependent on the economic conditions of the countries:
+Description Impact Mitigation actions The results of the business activities are highly dependent on the economic conditions of the countries of operation:

-- The economic slowdown in China poses a significant risk to global output growth;
+- The slowdown in China's economy poses a significant risk to global output growth.

-- Actively monitors the market conditions in order to anticipate any adverse scenario.
+- actively monitors market conditions in order to anticipate any adverse scenarios.

-- Optimizes our portfolio for growth by increasing the profitable low-carbon solution.
+- Optimises the product portfolio for growth by increasing profitable low-carbon solutions.

-Keeps prices stable to maintain high contribution margin. - Establishes long-term contracts to secure favorable logistics and energy costs.
+- establishes long-term contracts to secure favourable logistics and energy costs.

 -